 GreenSock isn't the typical open source project.
 Our licensing model reflects that.
 It offers a blend of sustainability, accessibility, business-friendliness, consistency, and respect that'd be very difficult (or impossible) to accomplish with an MIT-like license.
 It's not necessarily "better" (open source is fantastic, really) but in our particular case it aligned more closely with the project goals.
-And in fact, many companies have chosen GreenSock because of the license, not in spite of it.
+In fact, many companies have chosen GreenSock because of the license, not in spite of it.
 They wanted to invest in a platform that had a certain level of commitment behind it that's rare in the open source world.
-After a decade, the experiment seems to have worked and we have our supporters to thank for that.
-We've been humbled and inspired by the participation of Club GreenSock members throughout the years.
+After a decade, the experiment seems to be working and we have our supporters to thank for that.
+We've been humbled and inspired by Club GreenSock members throughout the years.
 It's a privilege to create these tools and serve the community.
 We're grateful for their partnership which makes it all possible.